New York City Campus

 - Philip A. Fulvi Reading Room is a 24-hour quiet place for you to study.

-- A newly renovated Multipurpose Room on B-Level, campus east provides students with space to study and schedule events.
+- A multipurpose room on B-Level campus east, The Bianco Room provides students and other members of the community with space to study and schedule events.